 How the law protects 'creations of the mind'

 Creatives and scientists create works that fall under intellectual property law protections.
 If you have invented something or made a work of art or brand, you might find it helpful to understand what protections the law offers you and how it helps you stake a legal claim on your work.

 The following overview gives you a look at the different types of intellectual property.
 After you have identified what category your work belongs in, you may find it helpful to visit with a lawyer to help you get the legal process started.

-- The many regulations around intellectual property protection are often comprehensively referred to as "IP law."
+- The many regulations around intellectual property protection is often comprehensively referred to as “IP law.”